Charles Spencer Smith: Career

 In 1900, Smith became a bishop and was assigned to the Twelfth Episcopal District, which included the Ontario and Nova Scotia Provinces of Canada, Bermuda, Windward Islands, and South America.
 Later that year, the Louisiana Conferences were also assigned to him.
 In 1904, he was reassigned to South Africa and two years later to West Africa.
+At that time Black American missionaries who had traveled to Africa encouraged African-Americans to relocate to Africa, and were respected in their congregations for their firsthand knowledge of African culture.
+Like other missionaries of that era, Smith did not challenge the prevailing stereotypes of Africa, and promoted apologist narratives of colonialism that blended with aspirations for black emigration from the United States to redeemed Africa.
 In 1908, Smith was assigned to the Georgia Conference and in 1912, he was assigned to the Texas Conference, before being reassigned to Canada and Bermuda along with Michigan in 1916.
 Smith traveled extensively, throughout the United States, and in the Caribbean, Europe and Africa, speaking at numerous conferences.
 He retired in 1920 from conference work and was appointed as the church historiographer.

 Death and legacy

 Smith died on February 1, 1923, at his home in Detroit, Michigan.
 His papers, spanning the period from 1875 to 1923 are housed at the Bentley Historical Library in Ann Arbor, Michigan.